-In this period I also began judging book prizes: from 1995 onwards as a Member, Panel of Judges, Wolfson Literary Awards for History; from 1996 onwards as a member of te Panel of Judges, Fraenkel Prizes in Contemporary History; since 2011 I have been Chairman of the Judges' Panel, and instituted a major change in the requirements for the Prizes in 2012.
+In this period I also began judging book prizes: from 1995 onwards as a Member, Panel of Judges, Wolfson Literary Awards for History; from 1996 until 2014 as a member of the Panel of Judges, Fraenkel Prizes in Contemporary History; from 2011 until my retirement I was Chairman of the Judges' Panel, and I instituted a major change in the requirements for the Prizes in 2012.
 From 1996 to 1969 I was a member of the Panel of Judges of the short-lived René-Kuczynski-Preis für Geschichte; this was funded by Thomas Kuczynski through a Foundation and was awarded to the best book of the year on German social and economic history; it foundered when disputes between the other judges made it unworkable.

 From 1966 to 1969 I was a Patron of the Holocaust Exhibition Wing of the Imperial War Museum.
 This involved checking through the captions on the exhibits.
 I suggested numerous changes, not all of which were accepted (especially in the area of German resistance, which I thought the exhibition short-changed).